cruppstahl/upscaledb-erlang/README.md

 === Licensing ===

-The erlang driver is released under the MIT license, just like hamsterdb.
-The MIT license allows unrestricted use for commercial and non-commercial applications.
+The erlang driver is released under the Apache Public License (APL) 2.0, just like hamsterdb.
+The APL allows unrestricted use for commercial and non-commercial applications.
 See the file COPYING for more information.

 A commercial, closed source version hamsterdb pro with additional functionality is available on request.
 See http://hamsterdb.com for more information.